 I think yes.
 Govt. at their end do organise such programmes to promote the tradition of Uttarakhand.
 Seniors folk artists are getting pension which has been increased recently.
 We have put our demands in front of them for which they have given us assurance.
 I admit that this is not sufficient and this is just the beginning but I think in future we can expect much more from them.

-It is very sad that people who were born and brought up here forgets their people after getting so much success.
+It is very sad that people who were born and brought up here forget their people after getting so much success.
 I have seen some reality shows where people hide this fact that they are from Uttarakhand.
 Singers when asked to perform folk sing folk of different states.
 This must not happen.
 If these people can come and support us then we can do much better for our people and our State.

 My latest album was Virma and upcoming albums are Mailya Gaon Ki Chandi and Rangeeli Baand.
 Now days I am working for my solo album.

 I would just say thanks to them for the love and support they have given me.
 Keep listening good music and keep supporting.
 Many thanks to Uttarakhandi groups operating in and outside India for giving us chance to perform for our people.